Skip to main content

 Having watched Teen Titans, and other superhero cartoons, the gang was super-excited about being 'briefed'.
 The briefing from the very friendly guard just informed us of how to walk to the park from the gate, and which direction we could take photographs in, (away from the missile range, and towards the Organ Mountains).
 As an extra bonus, a black Suburban drove by right after our briefing :)

-The exhibits might be jarring to depending on your point of view.
+The exhibits might be jarring depending on your point of view.
 For example, one of the smaller, cuter missiles, was actually intended to carry a nuclear weapon into a fleet of enemy bomber planes.
-However, if you'd just like to see rockets, a self-guided walk around the park might be just the thing.
+However, if you just enjoy seeing rockets, a self-guided walk around the park might be just the thing.

 Comments